mdmisher/hello-world/README.md

 Howdy folks!

-I'm kidding, We don't really talk like that here in Texas.
+I'm kidding, we don't really talk like that here in Texas.